 Immediately afterwards (yes, immediately) I felt mortally embarrassed and indeed have had to live down the laugh-inducing retelling for years, until that childish incident in time thankfully faded into the oblivion of our past.
 I had totally forgotten it….until Aunt B’s funeral last week.

 And then former Band mate Levon Helm passed away and here I am on the bus to his wake.
 The woman sitting next to me on the bus is clearly saddened and her doe-eyes look about to brim over with tears.
 She turned to me and said “I just can’t believe it.
 I used to clean his house years ago”.
 I told her how we just buried Aunt B last week and how I was standing over Rick Danko’s grave.
 I told her I had just remembered kissing Rick Danko during the funeral and now Levon Helm is dead.
 I don’t know why I had to tell her that and I don’t know if my connections from one thing to another made any sense to her.
 Somehow, I felt she got it.
 I guess it all felt so circuitously connected at the moment.

 We got off the bus and went inside and paid our respects.

 I don’t worship famous people.
 I don’t do the fan thing.
 And yet I felt like I wanted to cry.
-For Levon, a tremendous talent and musical catalyst lost.
+For Levon, a talent and musical catalyst lost.
 For C and Aunt B, two more beloved Woodstock residents gone.
-For little J, who fought throat cancer philosophically and with courage.
+For J, who fought cancer philosophically and with courage.
 For my mom, whose loss is with me as much today as the day she left this earth.
 For Rick Danko, in a bar long ago, and a couple of silly girls caught up in a moment.
 I wanted to cry for the stark reminder that another silver thread woven into our coming of age, another one of those experiential fibers which have shaped us, has been broken.